 August 2020: DarkSide

-DarkSide, the malware used in the Colonial Pipeline attack in May, is a RaaS that targets high-profile victims.
+DarkSide, the malware used in the Colonial Pipeline attack in early May 2021, is RaaS that targets high-profile victims.
 It uses double extortion, command and control via Tor, and advanced obfuscation techniques, among other stealth tactics.
-In May 2021, the ransomware gang announced its operations were suspending following pressure from the U.S. government.
+Later in May 2021, the ransomware gang announced its operations were suspending following pressure from the U.S. government.
 BlackMatter, a ransomware group that emerged in July 2021, has noted similarities to the DarkSide and REvil gangs.

 September 2020: Egregor